kairosity/mp2-tunnel-focus/testing.md

 __FUNCTION SUMMARY:__ This function identifies the id of the task chosen for deletion, then removes that task from the DOM and then removes that task from localStorage.
 Then it loops through the task object ids and the timeSegment ids to reset them to run from 0 upwards.
 Then to ensure synchronization with the DOM tasks, it resets their ids as well.
 Then the delete task confirmation modal is hidden, and the changes are saved.

-__ISSUE 1:__ When this function was part of a longer deleteTask() method on the List object, the event listener on confirm deletion was carrying and running through the method twice, causing mayhem.
+__ISSUE 1:__ When this section of the function was part of a longer deleteTask() method on the List object, the event listener on confirm deletion was carrying and running through the method twice, causing mayhem.

-__FIX 1:__ In consultation with tutor support, this function was removed as a method on the List object and placed in the global scope in order to stop the event listeners from carrying and looping through the deleteTask() function twice.
+__FIX 1:__ In consultation with tutor support, this section was removed as a method on the List object and placed in the global scope in order to stop the event listeners from carrying and looping through the deleteTask() function twice.

 ## negateDeletion()